jorinvo/me/content/post/2015-05-09-csv-challenge.md

 ---
+date: 2015-05-09T00:00:00Z
+summary: |
+  I created this little experiment to find out about the tools and the workflow of other developers.
 title: CSV Challenge
-summary: >
-  I created this little experiment to find out about the tools and the workflow of other developers.
 ---

 I created this little experiment to find out about the tools and the workflow of other developers.